luxedo/RPistepper/README.rst

 Methods
 ^^^^^^^

-Currently there are four implemented methods:
+Currently there are five implemented methods:

 .. code:: python